vionwinnie/old_website/starstockpicker.md

 I have extracted HSI constituents and the dates of changes in index composition.
 I saved each security as an individual csv.
 There are about 60 securities.

 For each security, I have extracted 25 base features, including price, cash from operations, earnings, forward P/E, daily volume, short interest, dividend and so on.
 I then derived 194 factors I have engineered from the base features, grouped into different categories.
 These categories capture different parts of the stock, from fundamental, momentum, market expectation.
 Some of them are averages, differences, and Z score of one metrics.
-Click [Here] to see the feature table.
+Click [Here]{: Feature Table} to see the feature table.

 # Feature Table